top of page

 Yes.
 Be careful with old cell phones that do not have a cell service provider.
 Almost 5% of our wireless 911 calls are coming from old cell phones or uninitialized (non-service) cell phones.
 If you hang up with one of these phones we cannot call you back.
 We are unable to ping your location from this type of cell phone.
 Reminder - take the battery out of old cell phones before giving them to children to play with.
 These phones can still dial 911.

 Please call the non-emergency number of the Allen County 911 Communication Center at 620-365-1437 before you burn and to let us know when you are done.
 Remember the burning regulations KAR 19-647: (3) A person shall not initiate burning during the nighttime, which for the purposes of this regulation is defined as the period from two hours before sunset until one hour after sunrise.
 A person shall not add material to a fire after two hours before sunset.
 (4) A person shall not burn during inclement or foggy conditions or on very cloudy days, which are defined as days with more than 0.7 cloud cover and with a ceiling of less than 2,000 feet.
 (5) A person shall not burn during periods when surface wind speed is less than 5 mph or more than 15 mph.
 (6) A person shall not burn within 1,000 feet of any occupied dwelling, unless the occupant of that dwelling has been notified before the burn.
-For more information open burning see our KAR 28 regulations:

 Allen County 911 Communications Center is a Phase 2 enabled county.
 This means that when you dial 9-1-1 from a cell phone, the telecommunicator can see your approximate location by receiving the location of the cell tower your call is coming from.
 The Telecommunicator also attempts to get your exact coordinates through GPS.
 This process could take 20 seconds or more and the exact coordinates they receive could be about the size of a football stadium.
 GPS coordinates do not provide elevation, which can be critical when calling from a multi-story building.
-When you call 9-1-1 from your cell phone, always assume the telecommunicator does not know where you are at and be prepared to give all address and location information for the emergency, including landmarks.

-If you accidentally dial 9-1-1, DO NOT HANG UP!
 The best thing you can do is to stay on the line until a telecommunicator answers so you can tell them that you dialed by mistake.
 If you do hang up before speaking with a telecommunicator, an attempt will be made to call your number back to make sure everything is okay and that there is no emergency.
 If no contact is made on the callback attempt, an officer will be dispatched to the location of the 9-1-1 call to ascertain if there is an emergency.

 Yes, if someone calls 9-1-1 and does not speak English, they will be transferred to Language Line Services where an interpreter will be able to translate all questions and answers.
 Using this service ensures there is no delay in dispatching emergency personnel to the location of the emergency and assures that the most accurate information is obtained from the caller.

-Yes, hearing and speech impaired callers are able to call 9-1-1 just like any other citizen.
 As required by the Americans with Disabilities Act, Allen County 911 is equipped with TTY (Text Telephone/Telephone Device for the Deaf) equipment at every call taking position to assist hearing and speech impaired callers.
 The TTY/TDD technology is built into the phone system to enable seamless communication with callers who have the need to use a TTY/TDD to communicate.
 All of our telecommunicators are thoroughly trained in the use of a TTY/TDD, as well as continuously trained throughout the year to maintain proficiency in the use of the equipment.

 You are encouraged to call your electric provider direct, for the city of Iola, Gas and LaHarpe the Communications Center answers afterhours utility calls.
 You are welcome to call 620-365-1437 and we will contact the on call provider for you.
 If you are powered by Westar or Heartland please call them direct as we have no backdoor channels to report outages.